fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_policy.html.markdown

 * `groups` - Names of user groups that can authenticate with this policy.
 The structure of `groups` block is documented below.
 * `users` - Names of individual users that can authenticate with this policy.
 The structure of `users` block is documented below.
 * `devices` - Names of devices or device groups that can be matched by the policy.
 The structure of `devices` block is documented below.
+* `anti_replay` - Enable/disable anti-replay check.
+* `geoip_anycast` - Enable/disable recognition of anycast IP addresses using the geography IP database.
+* `emailfilter_profile` - Name of an existing email filter profile.
+* `cifs_profile` - Name of an existing CIFS profile.
+* `auto_asic_offload` - Enable/disable policy traffic ASIC offloading.
+* `fsso_groups` - Names of FSSO groups.
+The structure of `fsso_groups` block is documented below.
+* `email_collect` - Enable/disable email collection.
+* `match_vip_only` - Enable/disable matching of only those packets that have had their destination addresses changed by a VIP.
 * `auth_path` - Enable/disable authentication-based routing.
 * `disclaimer` - Enable/disable user authentication disclaimer.
 * `vpntunnel` - Policy-based IPsec VPN: name of the IPsec VPN Phase 1.